Norway bow-and-arrow suspect was flagged for radicalisation | Law-Order

 - Denmark

+The man is suspected of having shot at people in a number of locations in the town of Kongsberg on Wednesday evening.
+Several of the victims were in a supermarket, police said.

-“There earlier had been worries of the man having been radicalised,” Police chief Ole B. Saeverud told a press conference.
+“There earlier had been worries of the man having been radicalised,” Police chief Ole B. Saeverud told a news conference.

 The victims were four women and one man between the ages of 50 and 70, Saeverud said.